 Pat lives by the following truism: “If you track, you succeed.
 If you don’t track, you fail.”

 For an example, for the longest time, Pat’s goal was to become a hundred-percenter.
 A hundred-percenter is having 100% of your bills paid by rental real estate and passive investments.
 He said, “In order for me to get to a hundred-percenter [status], I need to do a couple of things.
 I needed to first of all earn money, and then with that money, save money, and then with that savings, investing that money and invest it wisely.
 So my ultimate goal is to become a hundred-percenter; my daily goal that I might track would be I needed to list a house a day, or a house every three days.
 My goal from that would be to save $10,000/month in commissions, and then from that it would to invest.
 Then I would obviously track… Everything was tracked, from what I did to get the listing, what I did to save the money, what I did once I investing the money, and then how the money paid me sideways.”

 There are a million different ways to track, but the idea is to have a system that tracks your daily objectives based on your overall goal.

-Step three is to join mastermind groups and get mentors.
+Step three is to join mastermind groups and get mentors whom can each offer their money-making strategy for you to consider.
 “I’ve had over 50 mentors that I can count that I have learned form and stepped upon.
 Kind of used to climb the ladder of success,” Pat said.
 “Many of those mentors I was able to find at masterminds.
 A mastermind is just simply a collective genius, so to speak.
 It’s 5 to 100 people that are all thinking the same and are sharing best ideas and best practices where you could just learn in abundance from multiple people all at once.
 People that have gone through what you want to go through.”